c-smile/sciter-js-sdk/docs/md/Window.md

     * "first" - first focusable DOM element on the window;
     * "last" - last focusable DOM element on the window;

-    _reference_ must be a focusable element.
+    _reference_ must be a focusable element : tabindex >= 0, element.state.focusable = true or STATE_FOCUSABLE in native code

-    You can assign found element to `window.focus = element` set focus on it.
+    You can assign the found element to `window.focus = element` set the focus on it.

 ## class methods and properties: